DATA PROTECTION POLICY

 Staff of Longford County Childcare Committee will carry out a data inventory on a regular basis to establish that all data is held in accordance with GDPR

-Data stored on paper should be kept in a secure place in locked filing cabinet where unauthorised people cannot see it.
+Data stored on paper should be kept in a secure place in locked filing cabinet, and access will be to authorised staff only.
 This also applies to data usually stored electronically that has been printed:

 - When not required the paper or files should be kept in a locked drawer or filing cabinet